-It is even better of course to have a fire extinguisher.
-That will work better on a gas grill than a bucket of water in my opinion.
+It is even better of course to have a fire extinguisher close to your grill area.
+That will work better on a gas grill than using a bucket of water.

 A fire extinguisher can be bought for under $20 and if you realize how much damage a grill fire can cause then this is a small investment to prevent our house from burning down.

 I found this one on Amazon for sale for $19.98.